Author: Cliff Mintz

 Constructing a CV

-Generally speaking, there can be as many as eight different sections for a CV.
+Generally speaking, there can be as many as eight different sections for resume writing.

 1. Summary of Qualifications